HorizenOfficial/nodetracker/README.md

 ### Start the tracking app

-  * node app.js
+  * node app

 Follow any instructions shown on the console.
 Rerun setup if needed: it will remember your previous values.
 Use Ctrl-C to break out of the app.
 NOTE:  There should only be 1 instance of the tracking app running at a time.

-Check your node on your home server or https://secnodes.zensystem.io
+Check your node on your home server or https://securenodes.zensystem.io

 Report any issues to @devman in the zencash slack #securenodes channel.